sely1724/social-network-api/README.md

 Be sure to have MongoDB installed on your machine.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.

 Use the following guidelines to set up your models and API routes:

-### Models

-**User**:

-- `username`

-  - String
-  - Unique
-  - Required
-  - Trimmed

-- `email`

-  - String
-  - Required
-  - Unique
-  - Must match a valid email address (look into Mongoose's matching validation)

-- `thoughts`

-  - Array of `_id` values referencing the `Thought` model

-- `friends`
-  - Array of `_id` values referencing the `User` model (self-reference)

-**Schema Settings**:

-Create a virtual called `friendCount` that retrieves the length of the user's `friends` array field on query.

----

-**Thought**:

-- `thoughtText`

-  - String
-  - Required
-  - Must be between 1 and 280 characters

-- `createdAt`

-  - Date
-  - Set default value to the current timestamp
-  - Use a getter method to format the timestamp on query

-- `username` (The user that created this thought)

-  - String
-  - Required

-- `reactions` (These are like replies)
-  - Array of nested documents created with the `reactionSchema`

-**Schema Settings**:

-Create a virtual called `reactionCount` that retrieves the length of the thought's `reactions` array field on query.

----

-**Reaction** (SCHEMA ONLY)

-- `reactionId`

-  - Use Mongoose's ObjectId data type
-  - Default value is set to a new ObjectId

-- `reactionBody`

-  - String
-  - Required
-  - 280 character maximum

-- `username`

-  - String
-  - Required

-- `createdAt`
-  - Date
-  - Set default value to the current timestamp
-  - Use a getter method to format the timestamp on query

-**Schema Settings**:

-This will not be a model, but rather will be used as the `reaction` field's subdocument schema in the `Thought` model.

 ### API Routes